ksell8/spring-tutorial/README.md

 This is a basic GraphQL API to teach how to generate java backends.

-To generate the application run `./mvnw package`.

-Then spin up the associated infrastructure using `docker compose up -d`.
+To build and run the application run `docker compose up --build -d`.

 You will then be able to make queries from the GUI at `http://localhost:8080/graphiql?path=/graphql` OR via regular GET/POST calls at `http://localhost:8080/graphql`.